neondatabase/website/content/guides/azure-todo-static-web-app.md

 updatedOn: '2024-12-14T00:00:00.000Z'
 ---

 If you've been looking for a modern approach to deploying web applications without managing traditional server infrastructure, [Azure Static Web Apps](https://azure.microsoft.com/en-us/products/app-service/static) might be exactly what you need.
-At its core, it's a service optimized for hosting static assets with global distribution, but its true power lies in the seamless integration with [Azure Functions](https://azure.microsoft.com/en-us/products/functions) for backend operations.
+At its core, it's a service optimized for hosting static assets with global distribution, but its true power lies in its integration with [Azure Functions](https://azure.microsoft.com/en-us/products/functions) for backend operations.

 What makes Azure Static Web Apps particularly compelling for developers is its built-in CI/CD pipeline powered by [Github Actions](https://github.com/features/actions).
 When you connect your repository, Azure automatically configures the necessary Github workflows – push your code and watch as Github Actions builds, optimizes, and deploys your entire application across a global network